This red hot chilli pepper really can give you a headache

 Related

-Thunderclap headaches are severe headaches, come on very fast, and can be a sign of a brain hemorrhage or a stroke, so doctors take them very seriously.
+Thunderclap headaches are severe headaches and come on very fast.
+They can be a sign of a brain hemorrhage or a stroke, so doctors take them very seriously.

 Brain scans showed the pepper-eater wasn’t suffering from a stroke, but a major artery in his brain had narrowed.